kumuluz/kumuluzee-fault-tolerance/README.md

 > KumuluzEE Fault Tolerance extension for the Kumuluz EE microservice framework.

 KumuluzEE Fault Tolerance is a fault tolerance extension for the KumuluzEE microservice framework.
-It provides support for fault tolerance and latency tolerance with circuit breaker, bulkhead, timeout and fallback patterns.
+It provides support for fault tolerance and latency tolerance with circuit breaker, bulkhead, timeout, retry and fallback patterns.
 KumuluzEE Fault Tolerance supports basic fault tolerance configuration using annotations.
 Additionaly, configuring via KumuluzEE Config is supported.